Marketing Automation for Recruiters: Essential Tips

 One approach we use in our clients’ newsletter strategy is to highlight the top (anonymous) candidates of the month, in targeted campaigns to specific segments of the client’s mailing list.
 With the power of automation, we help them track link clicks which creates an especially handy list of BD leads their recruitment team can jump onto immediately.

 With automation, even invalid email contacts can be BD leads.
 Gathering a list of emails that have bounced can give you the opportunity to reach out to these contacts and update their details.
+Case in point: We helped a recruitment agency in New Zealand update all their contacts with automation, enabling them to make a solid 40 placements over 18 months.

 Lead Generation from Your Website or Campaigns